kstep/vkrs/CONTRIBUTING.md

 encoded (they may be XML encoded by client request, but this feature is never used in the client implementation).

-Request bodies stricly define response structure, so once request is known, we can expect some definite JSON structure in response.
+Request bodies strictly define response structure, so once request is known, we can expect some definite JSON structure in response.

 The VK API is also versioned, API version is passed in a `v` argument in any